Voltstro-Studios/VoltRpc/docs/articles/proxy-generation.md

 # Proxy Generation

 For generation of proxies, a [.NET Source generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) is used.
-If you don't know what what a .NET Source generator is, they are feature in the Roslyn compiler to generate source code and include whatever code is generated in the compilation.
+If you don't know what what a .NET Source generator is, they are feature in the Roslyn compiler to generate source code based of the code in your project.

 > [!NOTE]
 > You may need to restart your IDE when you first add the generator for it to work.<br>